Saint Francis Red Flash men's basketball: NCAA tournament results

-The Red Flash have appeared in the NCAA Tournament one time.
-Their record is 0–1.
+The Red Flash have appeared in the NCAA Tournament twice.
+Their record is 0–2.

 NIT results

 The Red Flash have appeared in the National Invitation Tournament (NIT) four times.
 Their combined record is 3–5.

 CIT results

 The Red Flash have appeared in the CollegeInsider.com Postseason Tournament (CIT) three times.
 Their combined record is 1–3.

 NCIT results

 The Red Flash have appeared in the National Catholic Invitational Tournament four times.
 Their combined record is 3–4.

 Retired jerseys

 Saint Francis has retired three jersey numbers.
-Uniquely, Stokes' number is the only one that would not be a number under current NCAA rules, as jersey numbers containing a 6, 7, 8, or 9 are prohibited.